The first SMOOTH SKIN Merlin Rocket* -

 now building in New Zealand

-If you have ever wondered what a smooth skin Merlin Rocket would look like, then you will soon find out!
-Plans for a Hazardous Zero-9, modified for cedar strip/composite construction, have been sold to a New Zealander.
-Building is already under way.
-Click on an image below to see an enlarged version.
+If you have ever wondered what a Merlin Rocket would look like without its clinker planking, then have a look at this!
+Plans for a Hazardous Zero-9, modified for cedar strip/composite construction, have been sold to Stuart Tucker.
+Building is complete and the boat is now being fitted out.
+Click on any of the images below to see an enlarged version.